 - Face coverings with a valve are not allowed and the face coverings need to be 2 ply.

-- If the policy is violated, learners will receive up to 2 warnings before being asked to leave class and may not be permitted to participate in any further training modules.
+- If the policy is violated, learners will receive a warning before being asked to leave class and may not be permitted to participate in any further training modules.

 Face Covering Policy

 Based on available evidence and recommendations from the Centers for Disease Control and Prevention (CDC) as well as the World Health Organization, we have defined a Face Covering Policy for learners to establish appropriate safety standards in the classroom when required to wear them.